IKIM-Essen/ClusterDocs/meta/PUBLICATION_RUNBOOK.md

 - Media set: 17 MP4 files, 122,808,554 bytes total
 - Media-set checksum receipt: `9bcbc20ff36123e77dc103f7619444b17b08c4d09aaa43fff1a1316bcef1ab11`

-The site publishes no local MP4 copies, GitHub media URLs, downloads tree, source captions, narration downloads, or office-document downloads.
+The site publishes no local MP4 copies, GitHub media URLs, general downloads tree, source captions, narration downloads, or office-document downloads.
+The only versioned download is the validated RCC Expedition archive and its outer checksum.
 WebVTT captions and posters are built into the site as player assets.

 ## 1. Verify the exact handoff before copying it